Skip to content

 There are two great Taipei 101 experiences: going up, or not going up.
 Both can be perfect—it depends on your mood, your budget, and the sky.

-If the weather is hazy, the observatory can feel less dramatic than you hoped.
+The standard observatory ticket is NT$600 for adults (NT$540 concession) and covers the indoor decks on the 88th and 89th floors plus the open-air 91st floor when weather allows; the observatory runs daily from 10:00 to 21:00.
+If the weather is hazy, that view can feel less dramatic than you hoped.
 If the sky is clear, it can be a highlight.
 If you’re not sure, do the area first and decide later.

 • Go up if: skies are clear and you want the classic “see the whole city” moment